thanhhaimai/dotfiles/README.md

 This is just a note for myself when I want to install a new distro.
 However, feel free to take a look at the dotfiles, especially `.vimrc` and `.bashrc`.
 If you copy some part of my vimrc/bashrc and see an error, check if you have the [required software](#required-software) below.
-I also include an [installation guide](#installation-steps "Installation steps for Mint 15 RC") for fresh install of Mint 15 RC.
+I also include an [installation guide](#installation-steps "Installation steps for Mint 15 Mate Edition") for fresh install of Mint 15.

 Note: `magi` is the name of my computer, nothing special.